LibraryOfCongress/bagit-java/bagit/trunk/README.txt

 Changes in 3.2:
 1. Fixed handling of bag-info.txt with colons in the value.
 2. Added Update Completer, which updates the manifests and bag-info.txt for a modified bag.
+3. Added support for retrieving a bag exposed by a web server without first having a local holey bag.
+4. Added support for BIL versions 0.93 and 0.94.
+5. Changed default number of spaces in manifests to 2.

 Changes in 3.1:
 1. Updates to bag.bat.